enthought/pyface/docs/source/trait_types.rst

 order of elements is wrong.

-The |Font| object also has a method :py:meth:`~!Font.to_toolkit` that produces a toolkit font specification, which is usually what controls and other toolkit-specific code excpect to be given.
+The |Font| object also has a method :py:meth:`~!Font.to_toolkit` that produces a toolkit font specification, which is usually what widgets and other toolkit-specific code expects to be given.

 While classes could simply use ``Instance(Font)`` whenever they want a font specification, Pyface also provides a |PyfaceFont| trait type that